 We reuse or recycle nearly 100 percent of our brewery waste including protein-rich residual brewer’s grain and spent yeast, glass cullet, aluminum, plastic, wood and other materials.
 We turn “waste” into energy, compost and soil conditioner for our own use.
 And we send the remaining byproducts to companies that use them for other beneficial purposes.

-The Milwaukee Brewery sent its last load of waste to landfill in December 2014.
-Throughout 2014, the brewery eliminated 124,000 pounds of waste by finding new ways to reuse or recycle it.
+The Fort Worth Brewery sent its last load of waste to landfill in November 2015.
+Throughout 2015, the brewery eliminated approximately 672,000 pounds of waste by finding new ways to reuse or recycle waste.

 Converting Waste Beer Into Fuel-Grade Ethanol

 Since 1996, our Golden Brewery has partnered with a facility (owned by Merrick & Company) that produces more than 1 million gallons of ethanol per year.
 Ethanol is extracted from waste beer at the brewery through two stills.
 The end result is 200 proof, or essentially pure, ethanol.
 This pure ethanol is then mixed with gasoline to reduce automobile emissions.
 This process reduces the amount of wastewater treated at the wastewater treatment plant and reuses ethanol made at the brewery.

 Because of our industry-leading success in reducing waste, we have been invited to participate on industry panels to help educate other organizations on becoming landfill-free.
 We participated on an Underwriters Laboratories (UL) independent standards and definitions panel to define what it means to be landfill-free.
 We also assisted the U.S. Zero Waste Business Council’s Business Advisory Board, whose first goal was to develop a standardized third-party business certification program to recognize and motivate policies and practices for zero waste in the U.S.